 Some women experience itching when pregnant.
-It usually crops up on the breasts, arms, abdomen, or thighs.
+It usually occurs on the breasts, arms, abdomen, or thighs.
 Sometimes this is due to a preexisting condition, such as eczema, that is made worse by the pregnancy.

-If you do not know what is causing your itching or if it is severe, you should see your doctor.
-It is especially important to make an appointment if you also experience other symptoms along with the itching.
-It is important to see your doctor for a diagnosis when the cause is not obvious to you because some of the causes of itching are serious, yet treatable conditions.
+It’s important to see your doctor for a diagnosis when the cause isn’t obvious because some of the causes of itching are serious, yet treatable conditions.

 Your doctor will give you a physical examination and will ask you several questions about your symptoms, such as:

 - How long have you had the irritation?

 - Have you been in contact with any irritating substances?

 - What medications are you taking (or have recently taken)?

 You may need to undergo more tests if your doctor can’t determine the cause of your itching from your answers and a physical exam.
 Tests include:

 - blood test: may indicate an underlying condition

 - test of your thyroid function: can rule out thyroid issues